CSS Cheat Sheet

 .container {

-position: relative; /* Establishes a positioning context for absolute children */
+position: relative; /* Creates positioning context */

 width: 300px;